DenisFri/BigLogSplit/README.md

 - **ETA Calculation:** Displays estimated time remaining to complete the file splitting.
 - **Dynamic UI:** Uses a spinner for small files and a progress bar for larger files.
 - **Completion Message:** Once the file is fully split, a completion message is shown, and the program waits for a key press before exiting.
+- **Log Analysis:** Analyze log files for error and custom patterns, creating a detailed report.
+- **Pattern Filtering:** Include or exclude lines matching specific patterns from the output files.

 ## Installation